 With travel at a standstill, it might be a hard sell to pay the enrollment fee for one of the Trusted Traveler Programs.
 However, you might as well take advantage of this opportunity if you have one of the many credit cards that reimburse the Global Entry or TSA PreCheck fee.

 If you're considering paying the application fee anyways, it could actually be cheaper to sign up for low annual fee credit card that comes with this perk.
-For example, the Capital One® Venture® Rewards Credit Card charges an annual fee of $0 for the first year; $95 after that.
-Plus, you can earn a 50,000-mile signup bonus after spending $3,000 on purchases within 3 months from account opening.
+For example, the Capital One Venture Rewards Credit Card charges an annual fee of $95.
+Plus, you can earn a 75,000-mile signup bonus once you spend $4,000 on purchases within 3 months from account opening.

 Worst case, these Trusted Traveler Programs might only knock a few minutes off your wait at security.
 But once travel returns to normal, Global Entry might save you as much as a couple of hours.
 Plus, it makes the screening process a lot more pleasant.
 I can't tell you how many times I've had my laptop and tablet swabbed when going through security at the airport, or arguing whether a couple of small packets of mayonnaise for my sandwich lunch counted as a liquid.